korken89/smlang-rs/README.md

 ```

 Where `guard` and `action` are optional and can be left out.
 A `guard` is a function which returns
-`Ok()` if the state transition should happen, and `false`  if the transition should not happen,
+`Ok(true)` if the state transition should happen - otherwise, the transition should not happen.
-while `action` are functions that are run during the transition which are guaranteed to finish
+The `action` functions are run during the state machine transition.
-before entering the new state.

 > This implies that any state machine must be written as a list of transitions.